Review banners provide the most important bullet points up front.

 Still, questionable marketing and flaws aside, those kinds of things (or worse) are expected to be seen on a budget case.
 At a purchase price of just $60, if you are looking for a budget case you could get way worse than the Okinos, and you can read all about the more technical specs or order your own on Amazon here.

 The Thermaltake The Tower 300 is one of the best Mid-Sized showcase towers available.
 Available in 12 colors, Thermaltake offers more color variety than any other major manufacturer on the market.
-We used the Bumblebee (yellow) for our Toxic Deluge build, though everything but the color it is painted is the same for any The Tower 300 case.
+We used the Bumblebee (yellow) for our High End Gaming build, Toxic Deluge, though everything but the color it is painted is the same for any The Tower 300 case.

 Starting with the most obvious, The Tower line of cases are vertically integrated, with the motherboard rotated 90 degrees and facing straight ahead, and the "rear I/O" is actually found at the top of the case.
 This departure from the norms keeps this case series novel and identifiable.
 Though the orientation means setting up the computer once it is build is a bit more difficult.
 On The Tower 300, the top has a dust filter and cover that pops off with a simple retaining clip; simply push in until it "clicks" at the two arrows and the top cover pops off, giving you access to the rear I/O. From there, all cables (including mouse & keyboard, speakers, monitors, or anything else) gets routed through two small pass-through channels and plugged in.
 This pass-through method does require the cables make an almost 90 degree turn to plug in, so it's difficult with thicker or stiffer cables, and in the long term may put unnecessary strain on both the cables and the ports.